phani-sudo/build-guide-1/topic/k2c-qli-build-ga/flash_images_unregistered.rst

       Bus 002 Device 014: ID 05c6:9008 Qualcomm, Inc. Gobi Wireless Modem (QDL mode)

-**Note:** This procedure is verified on an Ubuntu host machine and not on a VM.
+.. note:: This procedure is verified on an Ubuntu host machine and not on a VM.

 **Using ADB**

-**Note:** The RB3 Gen 2 device must have a Qualcomm Linux build image.
+.. note:: The RB3 Gen 2 device must have a Qualcomm Linux build image.

 1. `Install
    QUD <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-253/connect_to_ssh.html#sub$qsg_instal_qud>`__